 2. Cook in bulk

-I’m pretty sure I’ve mentioned this before, but it’s such an easy way to save money I’m going to say it again!
-If you cook in bulk you can save a lot of cash on food.
+If you cook in bulk you can save a lot of money on food.

-Making a huge pot of spaghetti, or stew, or curry (literally anything you want), you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (I’m thinking the week before payday when things in my house get pretty lean).
+By making a huge pot of something such as curry or stew, you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (such as the weekend before payday).

 4. Do your food shop online

 The biggest issue with food shopping is that when you go to the store you are more likely to impulse buy.
-Maybe you are swayed by a great offer that you don’t really need, or you’re hungry so you decide to buy a few treats.
 The best way to avoid this is to make a comprehensive list of what you need to buy and then do it all online.

 This means you aren’t lured by things that you see on the shelves, and the offers are easier to see.
 The basket also keeps a running tally of exactly how much you are spending as you go along, this means that you can stop when you reach your limit, or readjust your priorities so that your shopping always comes in on budget.